LMamon/LMamon/README.md

 	👨🏾‍💻 I’m interested in data science and computer vision

-♦	🌱 I’m currently learning data engineering: quality and governance
+♦	🌱 I’m currently working in data engineering: quality and governance

 ♦	I’m looking to collaborate on ML, automation, and sensor fusion